-Pro Tip: If you have other house plants, instead of dumping the soaking water down the drain in Step 2, use it to water your plants.
-They will love it!
+If you have house plants, instead of dumping the soaking water down the drain, use it to water your plants.
+They will love the extra nutrients.

 Step 2: Rinse

-In the morning, or 8-12 hours later, empty the water and rinse the seeds with room temperature sink water.
+In the morning, or 8-12 hours later, empty the water and rinse the seeds with room temperature drinking water.
 By rinse, I mean fill the jar with more water than sprouts, swirl it around, and drain the water.
-Repeat this at least twice and go right to Step 3.
+Repeat this at least twice before Step 3.

 Step 3: Drain